 Article ID: 2684128 - View products that this article applies to.

-This article describes an update that is available for Microsoft Lync Server 2010 to remove the LastActive attribute from the aggregation state category.
+This article describes how to remove the LastActive attribute from the aggregation state category in Microsoft Lync Server 2010 or Lync Server 2013.

-Note The Lync Server 2010 presence scheme includes a method for calculating and displaying how long a user has been away or offline.
+Note The Lync Server presence scheme includes a method for calculating and displaying how long a user has been away or offline.
 This is known as "Last Active."
 The LastActive attribute returns presence inquiries only from users who have the "Colleagues," "Workgroup," and "Friends and Family" privacy relationships.
-For more information about presence information in Lync Server 2010, see the "References" section.
+For more information about presence information in Lync Server, see the "References" section.

 To work around this issue, users can change the privacy relationship of other users to the External Contacts option.
 In this configuration, other users can see less information than in the other privacy relationship options.
 For example, in this configuration, other users cannot see a meeting's subject and location.

-For more information about the Lync Server 2010 presence, click the following link to download the document:
+For more information about Lync Server presence functionality, click the following link to download the document:

 Lync Server 2010 Resource Kit: Chapter 6 – Enhanced Presence